-Himachal Pradesh: Toll due to flash floods and landslides rises to 27
+Himachal Pradesh: Toll in flash floods and landslides rises to 27

 The toll due to flash floods and landslides in Himachal Pradesh rose to 27 after five more bodies were recovered on Sunday, The Hindu reported.

-Since August 19, heavy rainfall has battered Himachal Pradesh with 46 incidents of flash floods and cloud bursts being reported in the last two days.
+Since August 19, heavy rainfall has battered Himachal Pradesh with 46 incidents of flash floods and cloud bursts being reported.

-As many as 96 roads have also been blocked due to landslides and boulders in the state, according to The Indian Express.
+Ninety-six roads have also been blocked due to landslides and boulders in the state, according to The Indian Express.
 Mandi, Kangra, Chamba, Kullu, Hamirpur and Shimla are among the worst-affected districts.

 In Mandi alone, 13 persons died and six were reported missing in landslides and flash floods on August 20, according to Deputy Commissioner Arindam Chaudhary.
 Those missing are feared dead, he had said.